mirayinc/mirayinc/README.md

-# Hi there! 👋
+# Hi there!
+I’m @mirayinc 😇💫

+**🎓 Sophomore Statistics Student | 📊 Lifelong Learner | 🚀 Passionate About Growth**

 I'm a sophomore **Statistics** student dedicated to improving myself every day.
 I thrive on learning, exploring new challenges, and contributing to impactful projects through hard work and determination. 🌟

-🎓 Sophomore Statistics Student | 📊 Lifelong Learner | 🚀 Passionate About Growth
+* Find me on https://www.linkedin.com/in/mirayincibasaran/ or slide into my inbox at mirbasrn@gmail.com

-Let's grow together! 🌱
+* Let's grow together! 🌱